 A remote work policy can either be an organization-wide document that captures rules and regulations around remote work or an addition to an existing employment contract, listing new requirements and responsibilities as an employee goes remote.

-Especially the second case is more relevant than ever, as thousands of organizations migrate to a remote-friendly working environment in the face of COVID-19 and its long-term effects on the workforce.
+In particular, the second case is more relevant than ever, as thousands of organizations migrate to a remote-friendly working environment in the face of COVID-19 and its long-term effects on the workforce.

-They are often a slim contract to sign, rarely ranging over two full pages and are therefore often overlooked.
+Remote work policies are often a slim contract to sign, rarely ranging over two full pages and are therefore often overlooked.
 You may not need it, but it's better to be on the safe side.

-While one big part of the remote work policy is about managing expectations and clearing the scope – something that could potentially be done in an internal memo as opposed to a formal contract – the other half is for legal coverage as well.
+While one big part of the remote work policy is about managing expectations and clarifying the scope – something that could potentially be done in an internal memo as opposed to a formal contract – the other half is for legal coverage as well.

 Scope & Duration